 All of DashO's features can be configured through the GUI.
-Additionally, injection-related features may be configured through use of code annotations, if that is more convenient for your development approach.
+Additionally, check-related features may also be configured through use of code annotations, if that is more convenient for your development approach.
 Finally, if needed, the configuration

 .dox files may be adjusted by hand.

 Obfuscation in DashO is comprised of three techniques: renaming, control-flow, and string encryption.
 Additionally, minor code updates may take advantage of incremental obfuscation.

 DashO Renaming Obfuscation can rename classes, methods, fields, annotations, and package hierarchies.
 Source code is intended to be read by two audiences: computers and humans.
 Much of what is only useful to the human audience is preserved in the compiled bytecode, including method names, etc. Renaming strips all of this information from the bytecode – replacing semantic names with otherwise meaningless unique names (e.g.

 foo(bar) could refer to two different overloads of

 bar happens at compile-time.
 The JVM treats two methods in a class with the same name but different parameter lists as unrelated.
 DashO takes advantage of this, providing a feature named Overload-Induction™, to rename methods to the same name so long as they have distinct parameter lists.
 The result is that the would-be reverse-engineer cannot even take advantage of method overloading as a hint to understand the code.

 Once deployed, if your renaming-obfuscated app encounters exceptions, any emitted stack trace will use the renamed package, class, and method names.
 DashO will let you decode the stack trace using the renaming map file preserved from the build.
 This can be done in the DashO GUI, or it can be done using DashO Lucidator, a stand-alone command-line application.